Sifa171/businessDayDemo/README.md

   - While the deployment is running you can find a link at the bottom of the page that directs you to a debug terminal
 ![  Debug Terminal](https://github.com/Sifa91/businessDayDemo/blob/master/misc/img/debug_terminal.png)
 2. EFK
+  - You can show the EFK and explain what happens with all the logs

 ### Development Tools
 1. JBoss Tools